 You can find names of executioners

-Berried as heroes of Latvia at local,
+who are laid to rest as heroes of Latvia

-state sponsored gravesite memorial.
+at state sponsored gravesite memorial in Akniste.

 March 16, 1943 is considered the day of the creation of the Latvian SS units, who fought on the side of Hitler.
 Following the restoration of Latvia’s independence in 1991, this day is annually celebrated by a mass rally with the participation of members of parliament.

 Following the publication of the book "Ours", which describes the participation of Lithuanians in the Holocaust, the writer began to receive threats.
 She had to leave her homeland.
 Now Ruta Vanagaite resides in Israel.

 More on newyorker.com

 Bauska’s defenders were Latvian Nazi collaborators.
 After the German army was defeated, they had no choice but to fight against the Soviet Union, knowing that they would be executed for their crimes if captured by Red Army.
 The Jewish community of Latvia was outraged that this monument was erected.